kostin-kirill/devops-interview-task/README.md

 # Prerequisites

 Microsoft temporary account and Azure Subscribtion access will be provided in advance.
+Please note that you will be granted limited access with contributor on the resourcegroup.
+Please plan you actions according to the access you will have.

 # Mandatory Work